With much talk about knowing the length of a catch, we decided to put an end to the question of how long is a trout?

 In this article we’re going to look at three types of measurements: total length, girth, and weight.

-Here are a few of the most common mistakes when trout measuring:
+Here are a few of the most common mistakes when trying to get specifics on how long is a trout:

 Have you done any of the above?
 Never fear, follow our step-by step guide to measuring your next trout.